1. What is the turnaround time?

 16. I have a set of clinical samples.
 Can I submit them for RPPA analysis?

 Yes.
-Please refer to the Education and References page.
+Please refer to the Acknowledgement page.

 18. I am a research investigator outside of MD Anderson Cancer Center.
 How should I pay for the RPPA service?

-You will need to complete the online submission process through iLab Solutions and include a valid purchase order number or complete the credit card authorization form.
-Full payment is due no later than 30 days after receipt of invoice.
+You need to complete the online submission process through iLab Solutions and include a valid purchase order number or complete the credit card authorization form.
+Full payment is due no later than 30 days after receipt of the invoice.

 19. Do I need to validate my result from RPPA?